Skip to main contentSkip to main navigationSkip to footer content

 If you will be paying for your education fully out of pocket, SCC can also help you determine your payment options.

-*Financial Aid and Veteran Services will be closing the office at 4:30 pm on Thursday October 31st.
+*Financial Aid and Veteran Services will be closing the office at noon on Friday, December 20.
+The campus will be closed December 21 - January 2 for Winter Break.

 Student Consumer Information